marinasundstrom/CheckedExceptions/README.md

 ### Opt-In Mechanism

-Since **CheckedExceptionsAnalyzer** is opt-in, you can selectively enable or disable exception checking for specific methods or members by applying or omitting the `ThrowsAttribute`.
+Since **CheckedExceptions** is opt-in, you can selectively enable or disable exception checking for specific methods or members by applying or omitting the `ThrowsAttribute`.
 This flexibility allows gradual adoption without disrupting existing codebases.

 ## Configuration

-No additional configuration is required to use **CheckedExceptionsAnalyzer**.
+No additional configuration is required to use **CheckedExceptions**.
 However, to customize its behavior or integrate with your project's coding standards, you can adjust analyzer settings via [EditorConfig](https://editorconfig.org/).

 ### Example `.editorconfig` Settings